pipobscure/pipobscure/_posts/2014-01-06-calleo-its-like-presenting-a-dog-with-a.markdown

 ---
 layout: post
-title: "> That also probably means you should be neutered and kept on a leash."
+title: "That also probably means you should be neutered and kept on a leash."
 date: 2014-01-06 23:19:58 Z
 tags: []
 ---